sclaggett/eye-candy/README.md

 **Note.** This project is currently in a state of flux while it is being ported to the Electron framework.
 The [old project](old/README.md) is still around and can be found in the `old` folder.

+**Licenses.** This project is proprietary (unlicensed) and owned by the University of Washington.

-All frameworks used here are under the permissive MIT license: Electron, Electron React Boilerplate, React, Redux, React Router, Webpack, and React Hot Loader.
+All frameworks used here are released under the permissive MIT license: Electron, Electron React Boilerplate, React, Redux, React Router, Webpack, and React Hot Loader.

 ## Data types